 How to Write E-Mail Invitations to Your LinkedIn Group

 Do relate the purpose and benefits of the group.
 People are busy and need to understand why they should join this group.
 Explain the benefits of being connected to other people, the ability for professional development or advancement, and what you hope to accomplish with this group.
 Remember, you're sending this to LinkedIn members, so don't worry about explaining LinkedIn — just explain your group.

 Hope to see you in the group!

-After you send out the Invitations, as members respond, they're moved from the Pre-Approved list to the Current list of your group, and the small group logo appears on their profiles.
+After you send out the invitations, as members respond, they're moved from the pre-approved list to the current list of your group, and the small group logo appears on their profiles.